La Vallée de la Vézère

 The Vézère Valley

-The castles of the Vézère Valley.
+Castles of the Vézère Valley.

-The Vézère valley has many castles and fortresses.
-In Thonac, there is the Losse Castle and its gardens which dates back to the 16th century with its period furniture.
-In Tursac, you'll discover the Reignac's stronghold which behind its façade encrusted in the cliff hides impressive underground and aerial rooms.
-Impressive too, The Castle of Combrand, built in the 12th century, on an ancient prehistoric site mixed with more recent cave habitats.
-You will see other castles on the side of the road that are unfortunately not open to visitors.
+The Vézère valley is home to many castles and fortresses.
+At Thonac, there's the Château de Losse and its gardens dating from the 16th century, with its period furniture.
+At Tursac, you'll discover the Reignac fortified house which, behind its cliff-encrusted facade, conceals impressive underground and aerial chambers.
+Impressive too, Château de Commarquebuilt in the 12th century on an ancient prehistoric site mixed with more recent troglodytic dwellings.
+Along the way, you'll see other castles that are unfortunately not open to visitors.

 The Vézère Valley

-Organise your stay Visits, leisure, accommodation, gastronomy
+Organize your stay Visits, leisure activities, accommodation, gastronomy

 2 comments